pomerium/pomerium/docs/reference/readme.md

 - Type: `bool`
 - Optional

-Turning on autocert allows Pomerium to automatically retrieve, manage, and renew public facing TLS certificates from [Let's Encrypt][letsencrypt] for each of your managed routes as well as for the authenticate service.
-This setting must be used in conjunction with [Autocert Directory](./#autocert-directory) as Autocert must have a place to persist, and share certificate data between services.
+Turning on autocert allows Pomerium to automatically retrieve, manage, and renew public facing TLS certificates from [Let's Encrypt][letsencrypt] which includes managed routes and the authenticate service.
+[Autocert Directory](./#autocert-directory) must be used with Autocert must have a place to persist, and share certificate data between services.
 Note that autocert also provides [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling).

 This setting can be useful in situations where you may not have Pomerium behind a TLS terminating ingress or proxy that is already handling your public certificates on your behalf.